kpalmvik/infrastructure-supply-chain-seed/README.md

 ## Development

+To run the application, the following information must be known and provided:
+- The origin for the third party app, for example `https://example.com`.
+- The email to login to the third party app, for example `test@example.com`.
+- The password to login to the third party app, for example `password`.

 1. Clone the git repository
 2. Install the npm dependencies from inside the project directory:
     ```console
     $ npm i
     $ npm i --prefix client
     ```
-3. Start the server and client at the same time:
+3. Start the server and client at the same time, providing the required information as environment variables on the command line:
     ```console
-    $ npm start
+    $ APP_ORIGIN=https://example.com EMAIL=test@example.com PASSWORD=password npm start
     ```
 4. The web application, running on `http://localhost:3000`, will automatically open in a web browser.